oof-bar/craft-membership/README.md

 The plugin will never remove a user from a group that is granted by another of their active subscriptions: if `Plan A` and `Plan B` both move Users into `Group 1`, but `Plan B` also adds users to `Group 2`, cancelling a subscription to `Plan B` won't remove the user from `Group 1`, if their `Plan A` subscription is still active.

+> **Note**
-> **Note:** Changing the configuration of a grant will _not_ update existing users’ groups.
+> Changing the configuration of a grant will _not_ update existing users’ groups.

 ## Usage

 All the configuration happens via the Control Panel.
 Go to the **Settings** section, and click on the **Membership** tile to manage **Grants**.

+> **Note**
-> **Note:** Grants are _not_ stored in project config, and therefore must be configured in each environment.
+> Grants are _not_ stored in project config, and therefore must be configured in each environment.
 This is currently a [limitation](https://github.com/oof-bar/craft-membership/issues/5) of Commerce.
 You may need to navigate to the settings page directly, on your production environment—the path is always `settings/membership/grants`.

 ### Front-end